barumau/pandunia/english/bax_kanun.md

 In theory, there are six possible word orders for the transitive sentence.
 In practice, all of them are possible in Pandunia.
 They are made possible by the two verb endings, which decide the order of the other constituents (subject and object).

     1. With the verb ending in -a
-        - object–subject–verb (OSV) : musik mi auda.
+        - object–subject–verb (OSV) : musik me auda.
-        - subject–verb–object (SVO) :       mi auda musik.
+        - subject–verb–object (SVO) :       me auda musik.
-        - verb–object–subject (VOS) :          auda musik mi.
+        - verb–object–subject (VOS) :          auda musik me.
     2. With the verb ending in -u
-        - subject-object-verb (SOV) : mi musik audu.
+        - subject-object-verb (SOV) : me musik audu.
-        - object-verb-subject (OVS) :    musik audu mi.
+        - object-verb-subject (OVS) :    musik audu me.
-        - verb-subject-object (VSO) :          audu mi musik.
+        - verb-subject-object (VSO) :          audu me musik.

 The constituent, which is further away from the verb, can be left out.
-So for example **musik mi auda** (OSV) can be truncated to **mi auda** (SV).
-Likewise **mi musik audu** (SOV) can be truncated to **musik audu** (OV).
+So for example **musik me auda** (OSV) can be truncated to **me auda** (SV).
+Likewise **me musik audu** (SOV) can be truncated to **musik audu** (OV).

 The typical word orders in everyday Pandunia are SVO, SOV and OSV.
-The latter occurs frequently in dependant clauses, for example in **mi wida jen, jo tu suku.** (I saw the person _whom you like_.)
+The latter occurs frequently in dependant clauses, for example in **me si yan, jo ni suku.** (I saw the person _whom you like_.)
 The other word orders can be heard in poetry and in other forms of literary language.

 ### 12.2.
 Relations between the endings